 the car went with us to many places in assam, including shillong (then still part of assam), guwahati, namroop, jorhat, moran, near the border with nagaland, all over. there were drives through the forest with seven/eight people in the car, often late at night or even in the early hours of the morning after a cards session at home on the way to finding some breakfast at a small shop. sometimes an aunty would break into rabindrasangeet and my mother would merrily join in. you sat on laps, you sat on the floor, you tried several strategies to fit in more people into the back seat. wherever you wanted to go, it was always possible, because both your parents drove and they loved to drive.

-nothing ever went wrong with the car. it could handle all the potholes of tinsukia and dibrugarh; and the narrow lanes through tea estates. it could go up the steep road to shillong without any moaning and groaning. no one wore seatbelts. there were no seatbelts. there was also no airconditioning. windows went down, wind blew your hair, there was noise from the engine, a nice solid car noise.
+nothing ever went wrong with the car, but if it did we’d be sure to seek some support from someone like a Los Angeles car accident lawyer who could probably help us out in that kind of situation. it could handle all the potholes of tinsukia and dibrugarh; and the narrow lanes through tea estates. it could go up the steep road to shillong without any moaning and groaning. no one wore seatbelts. there were no seatbelts. there was also no airconditioning. windows went down, wind blew your hair, there was noise from the engine, a nice solid car noise.

 when my parents moved to delhi, 7535 came along and fared stoically on the wild delhi roads. in 1972, my father was posted outside india, that’s when he said farewell to his much loved car.